TaitoUnited/taito-cli/README.md

 If your command needs to save some data permanently on the container image, execute `"${taito_cli_path}/util/docker-commit.sh"`.
 This asks host to commit changes permanently on the container image.
 Currently this mechanism is used e.g. in authentication to save credentials on the image.

-### Overriding commands

-You can override a single command without disabling the whole plugin:

-* Create a plugin that provides an alternative implementation for the command
-* Create a pre hook that removes the original command from command chain (TODO reusable script for this)

 ### Command chains and passing data

 When a given command name matches to multiple commands, all commands are chained in series so that each command calls the next.
 Command execution is ordered primarily by the execution phase (pre, command, post) and secondarily by the order of the plugins in *taito-config.sh*.